carissalk/CYBR404AGILE/Documentation/ScopeStatement.md

 ## Scope Statement
 A short document indicating what exactly you will do and what you will NOT do

 Our program is a Discord bot that will allow the user to call commands that the bot will recognise and use them to accomplish different tasks.
-For example, the user can, after adding the bot to a Discord server, use a specific character or string of characters to call the TTE (Test To Emoji) command that will convert their input to emoji's.
+For example, the user can, after adding the bot to a Discord server, use a specific character or string of characters to call the TTE (Text To Emoji) command that will convert their input to emoji's.

 **What our program WILL do:** <br>